Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 WaniKani Forums: Like Counter: Do you want to check if you’re running out of likes?
 Do you want to know how many likes you’ve got on the forums for the last 24h?
 Well, this script allows you to do just that

-Note: Scripts are to be used on the computer and they’re not supposed to work on smartphones.
+Scripts are to be used on the computer and they’re not supposed to work on smartphones.
 For Android however, there’s a way to do it.
 Take into consideration that this method wasn’t tested on all the scripts released, so you might find some not working.
-For more information about this, check the hyperlink I added.
+For more information about this, check the link I just shared above.

 In here, I have listed threads/sections of the forums that I believe you should know about in order to improve your Japanese.